google/koladata/docs/api/kd_ext/ids.md

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Assigns auto_reference values to all auto_reference attributes in x.

-For each auto_reference attribute in the schema, resolves string references to the corresponding items in input_ds by matching their auto_id values.
+For each auto_reference attribute in the schema, resolves string references to the corresponding items in input_ds or in x by matching their auto_id values.

 Example:
   input_schema = kd.schema.new_schema(a=kd.INT32)